saadlahori/AgentPro_saadlahori_final/README.md

 2. Log in or create an account
 3. Click **"Create new secret key"**
 4. Copy the generated key and paste in `.env` file :
+5. Similarly do it for all Tools to fetch API Keys

 ### Running the Agent